danielRedhead/dynamics-cooperation-status-analysis/README.md

 Check to see if you're in the right place by typing dir() and see whether this readme file is present.

-The longitudinal analysis uses nine data files as input:
+The longitudinal analysis uses six data files as input:

 ```
 'village1_cooperation_t1.csv' - The cooperation network at time point 1 \